Bigger is not always better. Why further College Football Playoff expansion would be detrimental

 Dennis takes pride in making connections and taking time to know his subjects.
 “When you’re working as a journalist, one of the most important things you can do is continue to be very friendly,” Dennis advised.
 “Take an active interest in other people, not just what you need for journalism.
 Take an interest in who they are and their families.”

 Dennis’ commitment to connection proved to pay off, as he received additional opportunities.
-One day while out shopping, he received a phone call from a connection at the Georgia Bureau of Investigation (GBI) on chance to work a substantial story on a drug bust.
+One day while out shopping, he received a phone call from a connection at the Georgia Bureau of Investigation (GBI) for a chance to work a substantial story on a drug bust.
 “The GBI was doing an undercover drug bust that they really wanted the promotion about,” Dennis said.
 “I’m working at this community newspaper, and they called me as opposed to calling Fox 5 in Atlanta or NBC 11.
 That’s because I had developed that rapport with them from a previous story.”

 Coincidentally, the call from the GBI was also the moment that Dennis realized a change in profession would be in order.
 “I knew I wanted to go a different path and go into teaching when we were shopping for baby strollers,” said Dennis when describing getting the call.
 “I’m having some family time now and this is my job and I need to do this.
 I really wanted to do something that was on more of a regular schedule.
-That’s what lead me into teaching.”
+That’s what led me into teaching.”

 Following his profession change to a college professor, Dennis found pride in teaching successful students.
 “It is so cool to see where some of my former alumni end up,” said Dennis.
 “One of my former students is now working with the NBA as a social media coordinator.
 I have another student who works as the announcer for the Texas Tailgaters.”